Warnings: vomiting, brief gore, mentions of child death.

 Lan Wangji nodded and replied, “Be careful.”

-Wei Wuxian barely made a ripple when he dove into the pond.
+Wei Wuxian barely made a ripple when he dived into the pond.

 From high up on his own rocky bluff, Lan Wanji waited.
-It seemed to him that he had never waited so long before; not when Wei Wuxian and Jiang Cheng had swam around looking for an exit days ago, not when Xichen had run into the burning pavilion and never come out again.
-Only moments must have passed before the Xuanwu’s shell shook in the water, but to him, they felt like eons.
+It seemed to him that he had never waited so long before; not when Wei Wuxian and Jiang Cheng had swam around looking for an exit days ago, and not either when his brother had run into the burning pavilion and never come out again.
+Only moments must have passed before the Xuanwu’s shell started shaking in the water, but to him, they felt like eons.

 The tortoise did not emerge immediately.
 Some battle must be underway in the depths that Lan Wangji had no way of seeing, and his heart thrummed wildly in his chest as he imagined the worst.
 When the head of the beast broke out of the surface, roaring and shaking fiercely, there was no sign of Wei Wuxian.

 He called his name again and again.
 With each time his hope seemed to fall even lower, and he was persuaded, as he ran to the edge of the cliff-like rock, that Wei Wuxian was dead.
 That his body must have sunk into the depth of the pool never to rise again.
-But then the Xuanwu growled, and something came out of the soft scale under its jaw, and red light poured from its wide-open mouth.
+But then the Xuanwu growled, and something came out of the soft scale under its jaw.
+Red light poured from its wide-open mouth.